 - (b) In addition, any person lawfully admitted to the United States who satisfied the qualifications for assignment to a public school set out under G.S.
-115C-366 and graduated from the public school to which the student was assigned shall also be eligible for the State resident community college tuition rate.
+115C-366 and G.S.
+115C-366, graduated from the public school to which the student was assigned assigned, and is lawfully present in the United States, shall also be eligible for the State resident community college tuition rate.
 This subsection does not make a person a resident of North Carolina for any other purpose. - (c) In addition, a person sponsored under this subsection who is lawfully admitted to the United States is eligible for the State resident community college tuition rate.
 For purposes of this subsection, a North Carolina nonprofit entity is a charitable or religious corporation as defined in G.S.
 55A-1-40 that is incorporated in North Carolina and that is exempt from taxation under section 501(c)(3) of the Internal Revenue Code, or a civic league incorporated in North Carolina under Chapter 55A of the General Statutes that is exempt from taxation under section 501(c)(4) of the Internal Revenue Code.
 A nonresident of the United States is sponsored by a North Carolina nonprofit entity if the student resides in North Carolina while attending the community college and the North Carolina nonprofit entity provides a signed affidavit to the community college verifying that the entity accepts financial responsibility for the student's tuition and any other required educational fees.
 Any North Carolina nonprofit entity that sponsors a nonresident of the United States under this subsection may sponsor no more than five nonresident students annually under this subsection.
-This subsection does not make a person a resident of North Carolina for any other purpose. - (d) Notwithstanding any other provision of law, an individual who is unlawfully present in the United States and therefore ineligible to establish domicile pursuant to this section and G.S.
-116-143.1 shall not be eligible on the basis of residency within North Carolina to receive the in-State community college tuition rate."
+This subsection does not make a person a resident of North Carolina for any other purpose. - (d) Notwithstanding any other provision of law, an individual who is unlawfully present in the United States shall not be eligible on the basis of residency within North Carolina to receive the State resident community college tuition rate."